Views expressed in opinion columns are the author’s own.

 While research in this field will take time, because it is such a crucial field of innovation, this university should begin allocating more funding toward the field.
-I was disheartened to find no widely publicized research initiatives by this university’s medicine school in the field of men’s birth control; that needs to change.
+I was disheartened to find no widely publicized research initiatives by any medical school in the University System of Maryland in the field of men’s birth control; that needs to change.

 However, some are more skeptical of these initiatives.
 Even if a viable male contraceptive were to come into the market, there are worries that they would go unused.
 While this makes sense given the laughably low rate at which men get vasectomies compared to invasive procedures for women, much of that comes down to widely believed misconceptions about male birth control options.

 With developing any kind of new, wholly non-invasive birth control solution, money should also be spent on publicizing the solutions, specifically to dispel common misconceptions and quell fears men may have about any kind of birth control solution.
-Working in tandem with on-campus health organizations and this university’s medicine school, publicity campaigns should be started that raise awareness about this issue on our campus.
+Working in tandem with on-campus health organizations and the University of Maryland School of Medicine, publicity campaigns should be started that raise awareness about this issue on our campus.

 Solving the male birth control problem will certainly be arduous, but it offers significant upside to society.
 Research advancements in this field could create many paths to prevent unplanned pregnancies, ensure the equity of reproductive rights and benefit the reproductive health of all people, which makes it too promising not to pursue.